nathanpedersen/rargo/README.md

 Test with rargo build then rargo run.

 You can edit this quite easily to do what you want.
-The .ccls file is for a language server for coc.nvim.

 # options